(Audacy) Welcome to Audacy Sports' countdown of the top 32 quarterbacks ahead of the 2022 NFL season.

 For whatever limitations that Cousins has, any suggestion that he's a bad quarterback isn't connected to reality.
 In four seasons with the Vikings, Cousins has tossed 124 touchdowns to 36 interceptions.
 Cousins has an excellent supporting cast with Dalvin Cook, Justin Jefferson, Adam Thielen, Alexander Mattison and K.J.
 Osborn.
 In his first year with new head coach Kevin O'Connell, Cousins may put up the best statistical season of his career.

 13. Matt Ryan, Indianapolis Colts

-The former NFL MVP continued to put up excellent numbers in Atlanta the past few seasons, despite an increasingly poor supporting cast.
-The Colts are hardly loaded with proven pass catchers, but have an excellent defense and reigning rushing champion Jonathan Taylor.
-A change of scenery should do Ryan, now 37, well.
+The former NFL MVP Ryan continued to put up excellent numbers in Atlanta the past few seasons -- despite an increasingly poor supporting cast.
+The Colts are hardly loaded with proven pass catchers but have an excellent defense and reigning rushing champion Jonathan Taylor.
+A change of scenery should do Ryan, who's now 37, well.